MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 nginx -t
 ```

-If that is successful and you see a running Anubis service with:
+If `nginx -t` runs successfully and the Anubis service is also running without any issues:

 ```bash
 systemctl status anubis@mbin.service
 ```

-You restart nginx with:
+Then you finally restart Nginx with:

 ```bash
 systemctl restart nginx
 ```

-If you reload the Mbin website you should see the Anubis page for checking your browser.
+If you reload the Mbin website, you should see the Anubis page for checking your browser.

 ### Troubleshooting